 Instead of sending your regular ads to sites that qualify for ad blocking, Campaign Manager 360 sends transparent pixels or an empty VAST response.

 Ad blocking is not supported for: click trackers, tracking ads, or impressions served to mobile in-app environments.

 - Domains - You can choose an existing list of domains or set up a new one.
 Campaign Manager 360 will check this list whenever an impression is available.
 Campaign Manager 360 will prevent your ads from serving to flagged domains.
 You can also create a list of allowed domains where your ads will always be served, regardless of whether they trigger sensitive categories.
 You can include second level subdomains (like blog.example.com) but parent and subdomains cannot exist on the same list.
 If your list includes subdomains, and you wish to add their parent domain, the subdomains will be deleted.
 If your list contains a parent domain, and you wish to add its subdomains, you must edit or delete the parent first.

-- Sensitive categories - You can select sensitive categories to prevent Campaign Manager 360 from serving ads to domains that have particular kinds of content.
-Set these at the account, advertiser, or campaign level, depending on how widely you want these classifiers to apply.
+- Sensitive categories and digital content labels - You can select sensitive categories and digital content labels to prevent Campaign Manager 360 from serving ads to domains that have particular kinds of content.
+Set these at the account, advertiser, or campaign level, depending on how widely you want these to apply.

 - Geography targeting - You can select locations (any of DMA® Region, State/Region, or Country) in which you want your impressions to serve, so that Campaign Manager 360 will not serve ads outside these locations.
 Select locations at the account, advertiser, or campaign level, depending on how widely you want them to apply.

 You make these choices in Verification Settings.
 Get started